likhithavarakala/retail-sales/README.md

-# Video Games Market Analysis
+# Leveraging Sales Analysis and Predictive Modeling
-ITC 6460 - Cloud Analytics - Northeastern University
-Group: Husky 2
-Contributors: Katherine LaConte, Likhitha Varakala, Manmitha Pantangi, Shivam Sinha
+ALY6040 - Master of Professional Studies in Analytics
+College of Professional Studies, Northeastern University
+Instructor: Prof Kasun Samarasinghe
+Date: May 30, 2023

+## Contributors
+- Shah Dhairyav Jatin
+- Likhitha Varakala
+- Manmitha Pantangi

-This repository contains all resources and documentation for our final project on Video Games Market Analysis.
-Utilizing large-scale video game sales datasets, we've leveraged a range of AWS services to conduct comprehensive data cleaning, analysis, and predictive modeling.
+This repository contains all resources and documentation for our final project on enhancing online retail performance through advanced data analytics.
+Using a comprehensive dataset of U.S. online sales, we've employed rigorous data cleaning, exploratory analysis, and predictive modeling techniques to derive actionable insights.

 ## Project Overview

-The project aims to provide an analytical perspective on the video game industry by examining sales trends, consumer preferences, and market dynamics.
-Through meticulous data cleaning and advanced data analytics performed in the AWS cloud environment, we've developed a holistic view of the industry's evolution over time.
+The project seeks to transform retail strategy by analyzing consumer purchasing behaviors and market trends.
+Using data analytics within a structured framework, we've developed a deep understanding of the dynamics shaping online retail markets, enabling strategic decision-making based on empirical evidence.

-## Data Sources
+## Data Source

-- `game_sales_data.csv`
-- `vgsales.csv`
+- `online_sales_data.csv`

-These datasets include information on game titles, platforms, release years, genres, and sales figures across multiple regions.
+This dataset includes detailed records of online transactions across various states, encompassing product details, customer demographics, and sales performance.

-## AWS Services Used
+## Technologies Used

-- **AWS S3**: Centralized data storage ensuring durability and security.
-- **AWS IAM**: Managed secure access to AWS resources.
-- **AWS Glue**: Automated data cataloging and preparation.
+- **Python**: For data cleaning, processing, and modeling.
-- **Amazon SageMaker**: Developed and trained machine learning models for sales prediction.
-- **AWS QuickSight**: Created interactive dashboards and visualizations for data reporting.
+- **Tableau**: For creating interactive dashboards and visualizations.
+- **Scikit-Learn and XGBoost**: For predictive modeling.

 ## Key Components

-- **Data Cleaning**: Standardized and merged datasets to create a unified source for analysis.
-Techniques included removing duplicates, imputing missing values, and converting data types.
-- **Data Analysis and Querying**: Utilized AWS Athena for executing complex SQL queries to uncover insights into genre popularity, critic scores, and regional sales performance.
+- **Data Preprocessing**: Involved cleaning data, handling missing values, and standardizing formats for analysis readiness.
+- **Exploratory Data Analysis (EDA)**: Utilized statistical and visual analysis techniques to understand underlying patterns and trends.
 - **Predictive Modeling**:
-  - **Preprocessing**: Handled missing data, encoded categorical variables, and normalized features.
-  - **Model Architecture**: Designed a neural network for sales prediction with detailed architecture including input, hidden, and output layers.
+  - **Model Selection**: Evaluated various models like Random Forest and XGBoost based on their predictive performance.
-  - **Model Training and Evaluation**: Trained the model using historical sales data, evaluated with mean squared error.
+  - **Model Training and Validation**: Employed cross-validation techniques to ensure model robustness and generalizability.
-- **Visualization and Dashboard**: Developed comprehensive QuickSight dashboards displaying critical metrics such as sales trends, top-performing games, and genre analysis.
+- **Visualization and Reporting**: Developed insightful dashboards in Tableau to present findings and support decision-making.

 ## Results

-The analysis revealed significant insights such as:
-- "Super Mario Bros." as a top-selling game.
-- Trends in game preferences across different regions.
+Key insights include:
+- Identification of high-demand product categories.
-- The impact of critical acclaim on sales.
+- Understanding seasonal impact on sales.

-These insights assist stakeholders in making informed decisions and strategizing based on evolving market trends.
+- Recommendations for inventory and pricing strategies based on predictive outcomes.

+These insights enable retailers to fine-tune their strategies to better meet market demands and customer preferences.

 ## Conclusion

-Our project demonstrates the effective use of cloud computing for handling and analyzing large-scale data, providing deep insights into the dynamic video game market.
-The findings from this project not only reflect past and present market scenarios but also help predict future trends.

-## How to Contribute

-Interested in contributing?
-Please read `CONTRIBUTING.md` for the process of submitting changes to the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project showcases the power of integrating advanced data analytics in retail decision-making processes.
+Through our comprehensive analysis, we provided a roadmap for enhancing retail strategies by leveraging predictive insights to anticipate market trends and consumer needs.